Dependency-aware sprint planning for technical founders

-Plan sprints around real blockers and parallel departments — see critical path before standup.
+Plan sprints around real blockers and parallel workstreams, see critical path before your next team check-in.

 Overview

 Ravel plans sprints on a dependency graph.
 Parallel departments (eng, design, QA, ops) run together; edges show merge points and stall risks.
-When one track slips, you see which downstream tasks are now at risk — before Thursday standup turns into thirty minutes of "wait, is that actually done?"
+When one track slips, you see which downstream tasks are now at risk, before Thursday team check-in turns into thirty minutes of "wait, is that actually done?"

 Traditional sprints vs dependency-aware planning